DjikstraCS/CTF-Write-Ups/README.md

 Does this by adding the full file path to **pasted** images.

-Works really well in cambination with [LightShot](https://app.prntscr.com/en/index.html).
+Works really well in combination with [LightShot](https://app.prntscr.com/en/index.html).

 ### Install:
 1. Obsidian Wikilinks needs to be turned off.